agedus/global-tickets-assessment/README.md

 ```

 ### Serving your app
-If you use valet you can go to the program folder and run :
+If you use valet you can go to the program folder and run:
 ```bash
 valet link
 ```